Our research is editorially independent but we may earn a commission for purchases made through our links.

 Hurricane Ridge, Olympic National Park

 Take a scenic drive up to Hurricane Ridge, the most easily accessed mountain area in Olympic National Park, to enjoy gorgeous views of wildflower-filled meadows, spectacular mountains and a wide variety of wildlife with the chance to spot mountain goats, black-tailed deer, marmots, and even the elusive bobcat.
 This year-round destination is also beautiful in the winter when it’s transformed into an especially breathtaking white wonderland.
-Not only will you take in some of the best winter vistas to be found in the Pacific Northwest, but you can also enjoy skiing in the small, family-friendly resort – minus the typically high costs and crowds that found in most ski resorts.
+Not only will you take in some of the best winter vistas to be found in the Pacific Northwest, but you can also enjoy skiing in the small, family-friendly resort – minus the typically high costs and crowds that are found in most ski resorts.

 Fort Worden State Park, Port Townsend